gaosong8801/RSS3-Hub/README.md

 ## API

-All request bodies should use the application/x-www-form-urlencoded content type
+All request bodies should be the application/x-www-form-urlencoded content type

 ### Authorization

-Authentication is required for all requests except GET method, which are authenticated by the `publicKey` and `sign` parameters in the request body
+Authentication is required for all requests except GET method, which are authenticated by the `sign` parameter in the request body

-`publicKey` is persona's public key

 `sign` is is calculated from request path, request body and persona's private key: sign `md5(requestPath + requestBody)` with persona's private key, then put the result as `sign` parameter to the end of the request body